miracle-wm-org/miracle-wm/README.md

 ```

 Note that this is only useful if you want to test-drive the window manager or do some development on it for yourself.

-# Usage
-See the [user guide](USERGUIDE.md) for information on how to use the miracle window manager.